hafdon/scrape-definitions-teanglann-openai/instructions.md

 ---

+### **Handling Compound Phrases**

+- **Exclusion from Definitions:**
+  - **Do not** include compound phrases, specific types, or extended forms of the word in the `"noun_definitions"`, `"verb_definitions"`, etc.
+  - Only include the basic, core meaning of the word.

+- **Including in "Other" Field:**
+  - If compound phrases are present in the input and contain specified support verbs, include them in the `"other"` field following the existing rules.
+  - If they do not contain support verbs or do not meet the criteria for the `"other"` field, they can be omitted.

+---

 ### **Special Instructions for Multiple Entries**

 If a word has two or more distinct sub-entries within the same part-of-speech category (e.g., homonyms), use **Roman numerals** to distinguish them.